 Professional Tooth Extraction for Patients in Edmonton

-At impacted tooth is stuck inside the jawbone and is unable to move into its proper place in the mouth due to blockage by another tooth, dense bone or thick tissue and inadequate room in the mouth.
+An impacted tooth refers to a tooth that is stuck inside the jawbone and is unable to move into its proper place in the mouth due to blockage by another tooth, dense bone, thick tissue or inadequate room in the mouth.

-If left in place, impacted teeth can cause a variety of problems:
+If left in place, impacted teeth can cause a variety of problems including:

 - Impacted teeth press against adjacent teeth possibly causing injury or contributing to crowding of nearby teeth.

 - A cyst (fluid-filled entity) may surround an impacted tooth, causing destruction of surrounding bone as it grows.
 A cyst can cause movement of adjacent teeth and structures causing further damage.

 - If saliva is able to reach an impacted tooth, decay may result, and subsequently causing an infection with a severe toothache.
 These deep cavities are not accessible and therefore cannot be filled.

 - Germs in saliva may cause an infection around an impacted tooth.
 This infection may potentially spread to the cheek, throat or neck, causing severe pain, stiffness of the jaw and general body illness.